lidofinance/lido-improvement-proposals/LIPS/lip-36.md

 ### Oracle Manipulation

-Price feeds (ETH/USD, stETH/USD via two-hop, LDO/ETH) are sourced from Chainlink via the shared OracleRouter.
+Price feeds (ETH/USD, stETH/USD via two-hop, and LDO/USD via OracleRouter configuration, which may resolve directly or bridge through ETH) are sourced from Chainlink via the shared OracleRouter.
 All feeds are validated for staleness and answer validity independently.
-The daily cap bounds maximum exposure per day to $50k regardless of oracle accuracy.
-The OracleRouter can be paused independently for rapid incident response.
+The daily cap bounds the USD spend computed at the oracle price each day to $50k; because that USD budget is converted to stETH at the same oracle price, the cap fully bounds bad-revenue inputs but only partially bounds stETH/USD oracle corruption, for which `minStEthPriceUSD` is the local mitigation.
+Individual OracleRouter feeds can be deactivated independently for rapid incident response.

 ### Permissionless Execution Risk

 `allocate()` and `placeOrder()` are callable by anyone.
 Budgets and `minBuyAmount` use on-chain oracle prices at call time; slippage protection is the Stonks-side margin.
-Daily and yearly caps enforce hard spending bounds regardless of oracle precision.
+Daily and yearly caps enforce hard spending bounds at the oracle price.

 ### Revenue Reporting Integrity

 `StakingRevenueSource`'s rebase callback is authorized live against `LidoLocator.postTokenRebaseReceiver()`, and replays are rejected by a strictly-increasing report timestamp.
 USD conversion is deferred to a retryable permissionless call, so a price-feed outage defers rather than loses revenue.

+**Source liveness.** `allocate()` and its checkpoints sum revenue through a per-source `try/catch`, so a source that reverts is skipped — it contributes zero for that call rather than bricking allocation — and resumes contributing once it recovers.
+The strict, non-guarded read is used only by the admin paths `activate()`, `addRevenueSource()`, and `removeRevenueSource()`.
+A source that reverts permanently therefore blocks activation, cannot be added, and **cannot be removed** — removal subtracts the source's current cumulative total from the baseline, which reverts if the source reverts.
+Unregistering a permanently-broken source requires its `getCumulativeRevenueUSD()` to be made callable again (returning any value) first.

 ### Slashing Events

 Revenue tracks the fees actually minted each rebase.
-During a downturn or slashing recovery, less revenue accrues while the clock-based reserve keeps growing, so surplus shrinks and buybacks pause automatically until revenue rebuilds surplus.
-Governance can reset accounting if accumulated deficit becomes indefinitely blocking.
+During a downturn or slashing recovery, less revenue accrues while the clock-based reserve keeps growing, so the budget shrinks and buybacks pause automatically until revenue rebuilds it.
+A deeply negative budget self-heals only as surplus returns (there is no manual reset), so the pause is proportional to how long revenue stays below the reserve.

 ### No asset custody

-All purchased assets remain DAO-owned throughout the execution path. stETH flows only through the controlled pipeline: Aragon Agent → BuybackAllocator → BuybackExecutor → Stonks → Order → BuybackExecutor (LP mode) or Aragon Agent (treasury-only mode).
+All purchased assets remain DAO-owned throughout the execution path.
+Sell-side stETH flows only through the controlled pipeline: Aragon Agent → `BuybackAllocator` → `BuybackExecutor` → `Stonks` → `Order`; an expired order's residual stETH recovers from the Order back to its Stonks.
+Bought LDO settles from CoW Swap to the configured receiver — the `BuybackExecutor` in LP mode, or the Aragon Agent treasury in treasury-only mode.
 No unauthorized exit path exists for sell-side stETH.

 ### Emergency Response Time

 Independent pause domains allow targeted response without halting the full system.
 The Emergency Committee can pause without a full DAO vote.
 Asset recovery functions are always available and not subject to pause.
-At a $50k daily cap, the maximum exposure over a 6-day governance response window is ~$300k.
+At a $50k daily cap, the maximum exposure over a 6-day governance response window is ~$300k in oracle-denominated USD.

 ### Missing Lido AccountingOracle reports